louisd13/STK-ATC/stk-code/README.md

 ## Additional features

+If you want to check the code modification completely you can compare to this version of STK... on git You can also look for commented printf or cout which will often be were we were doing debbuging, it was necessary to add a tick counter to reduce the frequency of outputted information as the update time (dt) is pretty fast.

 ### Text-To-Speech

 To express most of the game data that we have been able to collect, we used a TTS software external to the game.
 We have created a class to call for this TTS' help in audio/tts.